SmartMiniFactory/opti-sort/README.md

 ### Install Vendor-specific software

 Inside the project's folder, you will find a directory called "installers", from here:
-1. Copy elsewhere the ACE 3.6.zip folder, extract, and install it: **installation of dependancies will probably fail!!** To fix this, enter the "dependencies" folder and manually launch the installer inside the folders "OPC" and "Sentinel"
+1. Copy elsewhere the ACE 3.6.zip folder, extract, and install it: **installation of dependancies will probably fail!!** If thet's your case, enter the "dependencies" folder and manually launch the installers inside the folders "OPC" and "Sentinel", or whatever installation failed in your case
 2. Copy elsewhere ids-software-suite-win-full-4.94.2-64.zip folder, extract, and install it: select **USB and GigE** options
 3. Copy elsewhere the ids-peak-win-standard-setup-64-2.14.0.0.zip folder, extract, and install it: install **transport layer** (required to access UI camera models)